datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

   The Node config ...

   - is a Sesam node´s skeletal structure
-  - consists of global configuration files and local configuration files
+  - consists of configuration files

 The node config in a Sesam node is like its skeletal structure.
 An example of said skeletal structure is presented below: